aderbalfarias/snippet/Random/TechnicalInterview.md

 So if there is a new mortgage type added there is no need to modify the logic of exiting classes, just extend the functionality by inheriting an interface (Mortgage interface in this case and create a new class which will have the implementation for ```CalculateInterest()``` method.
 I am using an interface but it could be an abstract class as well.<br>
 **Why**: When a single change to a program results in a cascade of changes to dependent modules, that program exhibits the undesirable attributes that we have come to associate with 'bad' design.
 The program becomes fragile, rigid, unpredictable, and unreusable.
 A function that is doing too many things outside the realm of its responsibilities creates unnecessary entanglements that makes it harder to read and debug.<br>
 **Benefits**:
-- Extensibility, where the design modules never change.
+- Extensibility.
+Where the design modules never change.
 When requirements change, you extend the behavior of such modules by adding new code, not by changing old code that already works in order to prevent cascade changes to dependent modules.
-- Maintainability, the main benefit of this approach is that an interface introduces an additional level of abstraction which enables loose coupling.
+- Maintainability.
+The main benefit of this approach is that an interface introduces an additional level of abstraction which enables loose coupling.
 The implementations of an interface are independent of each other and don't need to share any code.
 - It makes the code readable, testable, changeable, and reusable.

 #### L - Liskov Substitution Principle